raj19-dev/dfir-log-analyser/README.md

 1. Click **Browse log** to select a tcpdump `.txt` or `.log` file
 2. Click **Analyse**
-3. Results appear in the dashboard — click any row to inspect packet-level evidence
+3. Results appear in the dashboard...click any row to inspect packet-level evidence
 4. Click **Export JSON** to save the report

 ### Run the CLI